 The Consular Section accepts U.S. dollars cash only.
 Credit cards and other currencies are not accepted.

 Does the Embassy provide fingerprinting services or perform FBI background checks?

 Unfortunately we do not offer fingerprinting services.
 Your local police station should be able to provide this service.
 We do have blank fingerprint cards available on request.
 We do not perform FBI background checks.

 Can I get money at the Embassy in an emergency?

-Contact the Consular Office for assistance in getting funds if you run out of money while in country.
+Contact the Consular Section for assistance in getting funds if you run out of money while in country.

 I am a U.S. citizen.
 Will U.S. law apply to me while I am in Burma?

 As in all countries, the prevailing law is determined by the host government.
 We strongly encourage all visiting U.S. citizens to abide by the local laws of Burma.
 Please read here what the U.S. government’s role is in arrest cases.